-Mean radiant temperatures at the mean height of pedestrians (1.5 m) were computed at 10 receptor locations within the neighborhood, five of which were unshaded and above pavements, and five of which were underneath trees and an average of 5 m away from roadways.
-Though cool pavements were found to reduce surface air temperatures in the unshaded receptors, they also increased mean radiant temperature at the mean height of pedestrians during the day.
+Mean radiant temperatures at the mean height of pedestrians (1.5m) were computed at 10 receptor locations within the neighborhood, five of which were unshaded and above pavements, and five of which were underneath trees (near pavements) and thus shaded.
+Though cool pavements were found to reduce surface air temperatures in the unshaded receptors, they also increased mean radiant temperature at the mean height of pedestrians (1.5m) during the day.
 This occurred due to the increase in reflected shortwave radiation at the surface.
 Cool pavements subsequently increased PET in the unshaded receptor locations, and therefore reduced the thermal comfort of pedestrians during the day.
 In the shaded receptor locations, cool pavements caused reductions in surface air temperatures but small changes in mean radiant temperature during the day.
 The air temperature effect outweighed the radiative effect, and cool pavements therefore decreased PET at the shaded receptors.
 Cool pavements also absorbed less heat during the day and therefore released less at night, leading to reductions in nighttime surface air temperatures and PET.

-In contrast, adding street trees led to relatively smaller reductions in surface air temperature and mean radiant temperature in both unshaded and shaded receptor locations, where shaded receptor locations were underneath trees that existed in the control and not newly added trees.
+In contrast, adding street trees led to relatively small reductions in surface air temperature and mean radiant temperature in both unshaded and shaded receptor locations, where shaded receptor locations were underneath trees that existed in the control.
 PET was decreased and thermal comfort was improved at all receptors.
 Thermal comfort improvements from trees were more pronounced when comparing shaded to unshaded receptors.